bigeasy/cadence/design.markdown

 ```

 Simply have the callback generator function be the one to determine if the
-callback it generates is definate or zero to many.
+callback it generates is definite or zero to many.

 ```javascript
 step(function (ee) {